Main Event Mafia: Background

 In the summer of 2008, A.J.
-Styles was being attacked by the villainous alliance of Booker T, Team 3D and Tomko until Karen Angle got then husband Kurt Angle to help AJ.
-However, Kurt then joined in on the assault on A.J.
-Styles, planting the seeds for the Main Event Mafia.
+Styles was being attacked by the villainous alliance of Booker T, Team 3D and Tomko until Karen Angle got then husband Kurt Angle to help Styles.
+However, Kurt then joined in on the assault on Styles, planting the seeds for the Main Event Mafia.
 Tomko left the group after taking a year-long hiatus from TNA.
 At TNA's July pay-per-view Victory Road during a bout between the face Samoa Joe and heel Booker T for the TNA World Heavyweight Championship, Joe went on a storyline rampage and attacked referees, security and Booker T without on-screen mercy.
 Sting, who was also a face, then entered the arena and stopped Joe's assault.
-However, Joe gave Sting the middle finger and continued his assault on Booker T. This angered Sting to a point in which he grabbed Joe and hit him with a baseball bat, thus turning heel in the process, allowing Booker T to steal the World Heavyweight Championship belt from Joe.
-Following the event, Sting did not appear on TNA's primary television program TNA Impact! in a wrestling role or to explain his actions at the event.
+However, Joe gave Sting the middle finger and continued his assault on Booker T. This angered Sting to a point in which he grabbed Joe and hit him with a baseball bat, thus turning heel in the process, allowing Booker T to steal the TNA World Heavyweight Championship belt from Joe.
+Following the event, Sting did not appear on TNA's primary television program TNA Impact! in a wrestling role or to explain his actions at Victory Road.
 Instead, he was only seen standing in the rafters on each episode.
-As a result of Sting's actions at the event, a storyline within the company began that saw a possible alliance between Booker T and Sting.
+As a result of Sting's actions at Victory Road, a storyline within TNA began that saw a possible alliance between Booker T and Sting.